-Value at Risk (VaR) and Earnings at Risk (EaR) are calculated monthly using internal models and managed within established limits.
-The model and limits have been reviewed by external specialist auditors.
+Value at Risk (VaR) and Earnings at Risk (EaR) are calculated monthly using an externally supplied interest rate risk model and managed within established limits.

 An independent risk management consultant also conducts an independent benchmarking review of the risk management profile annually.
 The Board monitors these risks through the independent reports and other management reports.